th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 The filtering can also be applied for pins with subscribe attribute.

-### Links config
+## Links config
 The main link that every `codec` instance should have is a dictionary link.
-The `codec` instance will use a linked dictionary as a reference for validations.
-If protocol-specific `codec` needs dictionary,  it won't properly function without it.
+The `codec` instance will use a linked dictionary as a reference for validations. **If protocol-specific `codec` needs dictionary,  it won't properly function without it**.

 Example: